yanna-torres/yanna-torres/README.md

 <br><br>
 :mortar_board: i am currently enrolled in the Digital Systems and Media program at Federal University of Ceará (UFC)
 <br><br>
-:dart: acting as a front-end dev, focusing on user experience in mobile apps and sometimes helping the UI design team
+:dart: acting as a data scientist at Insight Lab
 <br><br>
 :books: these days, i'm focusing on studying how to implement AI as a tool for teaching and Natural Language Processing (NLP)
+<br><br>
+:computer: expirence in building complete systems in mobile and web
 <br><br>
 :art: passionate about music, art, cooking and a healthy life-balance
 <br><br>